nikitavoloboev/license-up/readme.md

 ## Demo
 [![asciicast](https://asciinema.org/a/UUyyFWzZRLJFyOaF91vCtiTkR.png)](https://asciinema.org/a/UUyyFWzZRLJFyOaF91vCtiTkR)

+## Contributing
+Contributions are welcome!
+Look into [issues](https://github.com/nikitavoloboev/license-up/issues) and see if anything sparks your interest or [add ideas of your own](https://github.com/nikitavoloboev/license-up/issues/new).

 ## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.